Police: At least 2 shooters kill 6, wound 12 in Sacramento - NewsBreak

 The area where Sunday’s killings occurred is on the outskirts of the city’s main entertainment district and has many bars and restaurants.
 It’s anchored by the Golden One Center that attracts big-name concerts and is home to the NBA’s Sacramento Kings.
 City officials have invested heavily in the area to promote development.

 Videos on social media showed what appeared to be an altercation before the gunfire in California’s capital city.
 Sgt.
-Zach Eaton, a police spokesperson, said investigators don’t know if that fight led to the shooting.
+Zach Eaton, a police spokesperson, said they “don’t know if that fight actually lead to the shooting.”

 Kelsey Schar was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
 She walked to the window and “saw a guy running and just shooting,” Schar told the AP.